Serenity0204/Little-File-System/README.md

 ## System Setup

-To run this project, please follow the system requirements below, this project CAN ONLY RUN on windows.
+To run this project, please follow the system requirements below.

 `Windows: `